A5H73Y/Parkour/docs/tutorials/sign-commands.md

 ## Finish Course

 A Finish sign is used as an alternative to a Finish Block.
-Validation will execute when the sign is clicked to make sure the player is allowed to finish the Course before they are teleported away.
+Validation will execute when the sign is clicked to make sure the Player is allowed to finish the Course before they are teleported away.

 ##### Syntax